Fats, Oils, & Grease Disposal

-The bulk of the District's sewer backups and overflows are caused by the intrusion of roots into the pipes, or fats, oils and grease (FOG) being poured down the drain.
+The bulk of the District's sewer backups and overflows are caused by the intrusion of roots into the pipes, or fats, oils and grease (FOG) solidifying and blocking the pipes.

 FOG can enter the sewer pipes when people pour FOG into kitchen sinks, and from poorly maintained grease traps in restaurants and other businesses.
 Fats, oils and grease stick to the insides of sewer laterals and sewer pipes.
 Over time, fats, oils and grease can build up and block the entire pipe, resulting in increased sewer rates and higher out-of-pocket expenses for customers, as well as posing a potential health hazard.

 Don’t put fats, oils or grease down the drain: